realStandal/redwood-sentry-demo/README.md

 ### 2) Create and configure a Sentry project

-Start by heading to Sentry's [create a project](https://sentry.io/projects/new/) page and setup a _Browser JavaScript_ project with the name `"redwood-sentry-demo"`.
+Start by heading to Sentry's [create a project](https://sentry.io/projects/new/) page and setup a _Browser JavaScript_ project with the name "redwood-sentry-demo".
 Once your project has been created, grab its DSN from [the relevant page](https://sentry.io/settings/projects/redwood-sentry-demo/keys/) and set its value as the `SENTRY_DSN` envrionment variable.

 ```dotenv
 SENTRY_DSN=https://XXXXXXX@XXXXXXX.ingest.sentry.io/XXXXXXX